 It’s really important to choose the right-sized tiles to make it feel as big and bright as possible.
 But it's not just about size: dark tiles used in the wrong part of the kitchen can make it feel smaller.

 Conversely, tiles that reflect light are a great way to make the kitchen feel lighter, while laying floor tiles diagonally can make it look wider and longer.

 Another trick to make a small kitchen feel bigger is to use the same wall and floor tiles.
 Rectangular tiles laid vertically will make the room appear taller; lay them horizontally and the room will seem wider or longer.

-Colour is also an important factor: using a colour palette that seamlessly flows from the tiles to the units will create a cohesive look.
-If your units are white then use pops of bright mosaics as a splashback or under units to add personality.
+Color is also an important factor: using a color palette that seamlessly flows from the tiles to the units will create a cohesive look.
+If your units are white then use pops of bright mosaics as a backsplash or under cabinets to add personality.

 Want more clever tile design ideas to make your kitchen feel larger?
 Read on...

 - When you want more practical tips, check out our guide to choosing the best kitchen tiles.